Oze National Park (Fukushima) 尾瀬国立公園（福島）

 How to Get There

 From Tokyo, take the JR Joetsu Shinkansen to Jomo-Kogen Station, then transfer to Numata Station by local train.
 From there, take a bus to Tokura; most buses go to the Oshimizu trailhead.
-For the Hatomachitoge trailhead, which is closest to marshlands, change at Tokura for a shuttle bus.
+For the Hatomachitoge trailhead, which is closest to the marshlands, change at Tokura for a shuttle bus.

 Kanetsu Kotsu runs a direct bus from late May to mid-October between Tokyo and Oze, with the entire journey taking about four hours.